 Nicole is a Minnesota transplant who earned her BA in Chemistry from Gustavus Adolphus College and was recognized as an NCAA All-American gymnast.
 She received her MD from the University of Minnesota School of Medicine.
 She was a junior inductee and state chapter president of AOA and was inducted into the Gold Humanism Honor Society for her work with the student-led Phillips Neighborhood Clinic.
-Nicole is looking forward to adapting to New England and finding service opportunities and time for outdoor activities and cooking during her intern year.
+Nicole has been adapting to New England and finding service opportunities and time for outdoor activities and cooking during her residency.

 Eyal comes from a multicultural background that blends Israeli, Argentinean, and French traditions.
 He grew up in Miami and obtained a BA degree in East Languages and Literature at the University of Florida, Gainesville.
 He spent a year abroad studying in Japan.
 He completed his MD degree at the University of Miami, where he was very active in community service activities through the Department of Community Service (DOCS) and served on the executive board.
 He is a member of AOA and the Iron Arrow society, the highest honor attained at UM for his service to the university and community.
-He looks forward to moving to RI where he plans to continue his tradition of service, teaching and patient care while enjoying the many dining opportunities the state has to offer.
+He enjoys living in RI where he has continued his tradition of service, teaching and patient care while enjoying the many dining opportunities the state has to offer.

 Josh is a native of Cumberland, RI.
 He earned BA's in Psychology and Physiology/Neurobiology from the University of Connecticut and completed research at Brown's Center for Alcohol and Addiction Studies before moving to New Orleans, where he completed his MD and MPH at Tulane University School of Medicine.
 He worked in many student-supported community activities, and was a co-founder of Tulane's service learning program with the Lazarus Project.
 His primary focus has been on promoting healthy lifestyles in underserved populations through the Don't Weight to Lose program and he was inducted into the Gold Humanism Honor Society for his commitment.
-He looks forward to returning to Rhode Island and making time for music (he plays saxophone and guitar), basketball and caring for his Bonsai trees and aquarium.
+He is happy to be back in Rhode Island and making time for music (he plays saxophone and guitar), basketball and caring for his Bonsai trees and aquarium.

 David is a native of Ohio.
 He obtained a BA in ethnomusicology and Biology from Brown University and loved it so much he decided to stay on for medical school and residency training.
 During medical school he sought to study and advocate for the integration of social music into health care as powerful tool for community heath.
 David is a recognized and talented musician.
 As a professional trombonist, he has performed in several music tours in Portugal, Spain and Italy and can be found playing in the Jazz band at India Restaurant every other Thursday or performing at area nursing homes with the medical school musical group Chordae Tendinae, which he co -founded.
 For his commitment to service and his personal attributes, he was inducted into the Gold Humanism Honor Society.
 Other than music, David enjoys sports, traveling, advocacy and education, and spirituality.